-Using an improper hitch or exceeding the maximum tongue weight capacity can result in serious damage to the vehicle and will void your ATV warranty.
+Using an improper hitch or exceeding the maximum tongue weight capacity can result in serious damage to the vehicle.
 Never install a hitch longer than 4" (10 cm).
 Never install automotive accessories on your POLARIS ATV.
 Always install POLARIS-approved (or equivalent) accessories designed for ATV use.